httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 ## Sending Client Hints

 Clients control which Client Hints are sent in requests, based on their default settings, user configuration and/or preferences.
 Implementers might provide user choice mechanisms so that users may balance privacy concerns with bandwidth limitations.
-Implementations specific to certain use cases or threat models might avoid transmitting these headers altogether, or limit them to secure contexts or authenticated sessions.
+Implementations specific to certain use cases or threat models might avoid transmitting these header fields altogether, or limit them to secure contexts or authenticated sessions.
 Implementers should be aware that explaining the privacy implications of passive fingerprinting or network information disclosure may be challenging.

 The client and server, or an intermediate proxy, can use an opt-in mechanism to negotiate which fields should be reported to allow for efficient content adaption.

 ## Server Processing of Client Hints

-When presented with a request that contains one or more client hint headers, servers can optimize the response based upon the information in them.
+When presented with a request that contains one or more client hint header fields, servers can optimize the response based upon the information in them.
 When doing so, and if the resource is cacheable, the server MUST also generate a Vary response header field (Section 7.1.4 of {{RFC7231}}), and optionally Key ({{KEY}}), to indicate which hints can affect the selected response and whether the selected response is appropriate for a later request.

 Further, depending on the hint used, the server can generate additional response header fields to convey related values to aid client processing.
 For example, this specification defines "Content-DPR" response header field that needs to be returned by the server when the "DPR" hint is used to select the response.